Pennant Games Documentation

 5. Players are auto-claimed — any legacy players on that wallet are linked to your account

-You can connect multiple wallets if your players are spread across them.
+You can connect multiple wallets if your virtual players are spread across them.
 The signing message includes a one-time nonce to prevent replay attacks.

-Using Legacy Players
+Using Virtual Players

 • Exhibitions — add to any exhibition lineup freely